 Equity and Inclusion at Work

-AFI is committed to creating space to engage a diverse array of emergent filmmakers and film enthusiast, as well as providing opportunities for youth to find their passion in the art of film.
-Our Access and Inclusion Initiatives targets a broad audience from our AFI Conservatory Fellows to community members to mid-career creatives.
+AFI is committed to creating space to engage a diverse array of emergent filmmakers and film enthusiasts, as well as providing opportunities for youth to find their passion in the art of film.
+Our Access and Inclusion Initiatives target a broad audience from our AFI Conservatory Fellows to community members to mid-career creatives.

 Building Community Through Film

 - The Black List

 - Center for Asian American (CAAM)

 - Film Independent